-Prerequisite: TABE reading (grade) level of 9.0 or higher or consent of instructor
+Prerequisite: NRS reading level 5 or 6 or consent of instructor

 This course is designed to educate and train workers for sustainable employment or post-secondary education in the field of Logistics.
 The course presents an overview of logistics and supply chain management, customer service, transportation and inventory management.
 Course material is based on the Manufacturing Skill Standards Council Certified Logistics Technician (CLT) credentials.
 The CLT program is designed to recognize, through certification, individuals who demonstrate mastery of the core competencies of material handling at the frontline (entry level through front line supervisor) through successful completion of the certification assessments.
 The course includes a combination of identified workplace competencies, career exploration and basic skills presented in an occupational context.